dead-coder2005/jarvis/README.md

+   - runs until new goodbye command is used so you can keep talking to jarvis or have him run in background
      - added some ease of convenience when you install packages,
      - run `python3 -m pipreqs . --force` to convert packages to easy file.
      - run `python3 -m pip install -r requirements.txt` to download packages.
      - i think you can remove the `python3 -m` part idk how you have `pip` installed.
      - fixed up some commands.